AdrianJoeK/SpeedTab/README.md

 - Customizable tab headers and footers.
 - Different headers and footers for different servers.
 - Support for Minecraft colour codes and formatting.
+- Reload config with a command '/speedtabreload'.

 ## Installation

 1. Download the latest release of SpeedTab from the [Releases](https://github.com/AdrianJoeK/speedtab/releases) page.
 2. Place the downloaded JAR file in the `plugins` directory of your Velocity server.
 3. Start your Velocity server to generate the default configuration file.

+## Commands
+- Reload config - '/speedtabreload'

 ## Configuration